vhaghani26/rocketchip/README.md

 #### samples.yaml
 The `samples.yml` file will be used as a configuration file to pipe in the samples used in the analysis.

-#### Snakefile
+#### Snakefiles (single_end_snakefile and paired_end_snakefile)
-The Snakefile contains the code required to execute the entire workflow.
+The Snakefiles contain the code required to execute the entire workflow.
 Here, I will go through the basics of Snakemake usage for this program.
 For additional information, see the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).
 For specifics regarding command-line interface, [this](https://snakemake.readthedocs.io/en/stable/executing/cli.html) may be helpful.

 Briefly, the whole program can be executed by running `snakemake -j 4 -p --use-conda -s [endedness]`, where the `-j` or `--jobs` option specifies the highest number of jobs (highest number of CPU) that can be run in parallel.
 The `-p` or `--prioritize` option tells the job scheduler to prioritize certain jobs given their dependencies.
 The `-s` option for `[endedness]` is a required parameter, and it refers to whether single- or paired-end data is used.
 If you are using single-end data, please use `-s single_end_snakefile` and if you are using paired-end data, please use `-s paired_end_snakefile`.
 Without specifying anything else, the whole workflow will run.
 To run a rule in particular or individually, you can use `snakemake -j 4 -p --use-conda -s [endedness] rulename`.